LOGIN INTERMEDIARIES BORROWERS

 Here are some tips to bolster your application and help you secure a refurbishment loan:

-• Model your deal using Brickflow: It takes less than 1-minute to run your project numbers through Brickflow’s bridging loan search and see how it stacks up against live borrowing costs.
+• Model your deal using Brickflow: It takes seconds to run your project numbers through Brickflow’s bridging loan search and see how it stacks up against live borrowing costs.
 Lenders are only interested in clearly viable deals – if your deal doesn’t stack on Brickflow, it won’t go anywhere with lenders

 • Present a strong exit strategy: A lender’s priority is how they’re getting repaid, so don’t approach a lender and say, ‘I’ll maybe sell, or maybe keep it for renting’ – they want a definitive plan from the outset.
 If the plan changes, then that is ok, but certainty on the direction of travel is preferred.
 Having a BTL mortgage pre-agreed in principle, if possible, will strengthen your case